rolandguelle/razer-blade-stealth-linux/README.md

 # Razer Blade Stealth Linux

-My personal experiances with a Razer Blade Stealth (late 2016) UHD and Linux.
+Personal experiances with a Razer Blade Stealth (late 2016) UHD and Linux.

 If you have questions, contact me at twitter: [@rolandguelle](https://twitter.com/rolandguelle)